 New Play Equipment - Update

 Thanks to the grant of £58,976 from the Viridor Credits Environmental Company (from the Landfill Communities Fund), the Parish Council has been able to place an order with Sutcliffe Play South West for new play equipment which should be installed in the Playing Field in March or April.
 The Sutcliffe Play quotation was accepted after a public consultation in the village and details of the play equipment that will be installed can be found on the New Play Equipment page.

 Events in BATCOMBE

-The October Parish Council meeting will be held remotely via Zoom as a result of the increased coronavirus restrictions and in line with advice from the National Association of Local Councils and the Government.
-The Agenda and Minutes can be downloaded from the Minutes and Agendas page.
+The March Parish Council meeting will be held remotely via Zoom and the Agenda and Minutes can be downloaded from the Minutes and Agendas page.
+The main items of business at this meeting will be two planning applications - one for a Para 79 house at Valley View Farm (see Local News for further details).
 Members of the public are welcome to join the meeting and anyone wishing to do so should contact the Clerk for further details.

 June Parish Council Meeting

 Description: The monthly Parish Council meeting.
 Members of the public are welcome to attend.
 The Agenda and Minutes of previous meetings can be downloaded from the Minutes and Agendas page a week before the meeting.